A Frontal Assault on Roe v. Wade's Protection of Abortion-on-Demand

 Fight to Overturn Roe v.
 Wade Heats Up in Congress

 Thanks to the grassroots lobbying of National Pro-Life Alliance members, the Life at Conception Act was introduced with an all time record number of original cosponsors in the House of Representatives.
 And NPLA members will continue to hold the politicians accountable, pushing for an up or down vote on a Life at Conception Act.

-Behind the two Life at Conception Act bills in the House are Congressman Alex Mooney (R-WV) and Congressman Jody Hice (R-GA).
+Behind the two Life at Conception Act bills in the U.S. House are Congressman Alex Mooney (R-WV) and Congressman Jody Hice (R-GA), alongside Senator Rand Paul (R-KY) in the U.S. Senate.

 An up or down vote on the Life at Conception Act will put politicians on record either for or against ending abortion-on-demand.